shaynewx/3981/README.md

-# 3981
+### Verification for Ticket #3981

-Verification for scypher
+This is a verification file for the domain: https://scypher.co/.